 ---|---|---|---|

-As a general rule of thumb, it’s unwise to invest in a player’s cards during his best season, especially if that season is all-time level, and if it looks to include a playoff run.
+As a general rule of thumb, it’s unwise to invest in a player’s cards during or just after his best season, especially if that season is all-time level, and includes a lengthy playoff run.
 Judge’s cards are hot right now, so it might not be the best time to acquire them.

 But what of any Judge cards you already have in your collection?
 Sell now?
 Hold?
 What’s the approach?